-The breathwork that you do in yoga will also make you more aware of how you breathe when you run.
+The breathwork in yoga will also make you more aware of how you breathe when you run.
 By applying the breathwork to your run, you’ll not only increase your oxygen intake, but it can help reduce any anxiety around your performance when you’re running competitively.

 Most yoga movements target the core, hamstrings, quads, calves, and hip flexors.
 Yoga will also increase your strength, as the different poses and movements target the supporting muscles and the underused muscles.

 Consistent yoga practice will strengthen these muscles significantly, leading to improved performance on your runs.